 If you would like to find out more then please check out our website provided on the side panel or just visit during our opening hours.

-We are open from the beginning of April until the end of October 2020 10am-5pm each Tuesday, Wednesday, Thursday, Saturday and each Bank Holiday Monday.
+We are open until the end of October 2020 10am-5pm each Tuesday, Wednesday, Thursday, Saturday and each Bank Holiday Monday.